codedance/Retaliation/README.md

 Thanks to the dev team at <a href="http://www.papercut.com/">PaperCut</a> writing print management software for "coping a few in the head" during testing!

-*Tip:* If your dev team is down under and you're finding Retaliation is loosing its affect, try dipping each missile in roo poo for some added punch :-)
+*Tip:* If your dev team is down under and you're finding Retaliation is loosing its effect, try dipping each missile in roo poo for some added punch :-)